 Around 1910, government-run distilleries became instruments for fiscal, diplomatic, and internal security aims.
 Those moves aimed to steady revenue, buffer grain shortages, and keep political actors aligned.
 Answer emerged that state capacity, rather than private luck, produced predictable cycles; once tax lines shifted, revenue rose or fell onto regional budgets, affecting ministerial decisions.

-Across miles of trade routes, urban markets, and rural breweries, daily life adjusted to rhythm set by tax calendars.
+Across miles of trade routes, urban markets, and rural breweries, daily life adjusted to a rhythm set by tax calendars.
 Those adjustments reveal how culture around toasts, festivals, and merchant practices influenced governance, while populist pressure reached district assemblies and ministerial councils sometime across decades.

 Identify pivotal moments where vodka influenced diplomacy, alliances, or policy decisions